kota200/DEAR-OWL/README.md

 gene0002,20,25
 ```

-## Add Or Update A Dataset
+## Add or update a dataset

-Add the source CSV/TSV files to `~/www/RNADB/Download/files`, then add one
+Upload the dataset files to the external data directory configured by `externalDataBaseUrl`, and then add a dataset entry to `config/datasets.json`.

-entry to `deseq2/config/datasets.json`.
-The count file is required; TPM and
-annotation files are optional fallback/enrichment files. `geneLengthFile` is
-recommended so TPM can be calculated without reading the large TPM matrix.
+The following example registers the Pearl millet Tift dataset:

 ```json
 {